Aptean Launches GenAI Query in AppCentral

 “Which SKUs are eroding our margin?”

 They receive real-time answers, right when and where decisions are made.
-GenAI Query cuts through reporting delays and streamlines decision-making across every level of the organization.
+GenAI Query cuts through reporting delays and streamlines decision-making across every level of the organisation.

-Modern manufacturing and distribution teams operate under relentless pressure to move fast — yet decision-making is often stalled by complex reports, fragmented systems and manual analysis.
-Buried in complex reports, fragmented systems and manual analysis, information remains out of reach.
+Modern manufacturing and distribution teams operate under relentless pressure to move quickly — yet decision-making is often hindered by complex reports, fragmented systems and manual analysis.
+Buried in this complexity, essential information remains out of reach.
 The result?
 A widening gap between data and decisive action.

 GenAI Query is the intelligence engine of AppCentral and a cornerstone of the Aptean Intelligence Suite.
 What sets it apart is Aptean’s deep industry expertise and its ability to deliver tailored insights across discrete manufacturing, food and beverage, finance, transportation and apparel.
 With seamless integration and enterprise-grade security features – such as role-based access and audit trails - GenAI Query accelerates data-driven decision-making without compromising control.